Cleveland & Marietta Railway

-The Cleveland & Marietta Railway (C&M) is a former railroad between Marietta to Dover and Harmer Connection in southeast Ohio.
+The Cleveland & Marietta Railway (C&M) is a former railroad between Marietta and Dover and the Harmer Connection in southeast Ohio.

-A supplemental certificate dated August 7, 1872 called for five additional branches:
+A supplemental certificate from August 1872 called for five additional branches:

 - Northwest Extension: From Guernsey County to Richland County;

 - McConnellsville Branch: From Point Pleasant, in Guernsey County, to McConnellsville, in Morgan County;